 - Preheat oven to 425 degrees F/218 degrees C . *Do NOT spray baking sheet

 - In a large bowl, with an electric hand mixer, cream butter and sugar on medium speed until smooth.

 - Sift dry ingredients together, then add flour mixture to creamed butter mixture.

 - * I recommend you let the dough sit for 15 minutes before rolling into balls (it helps to prevent cracking)

-- Press indent into ball with the end of the handle of a wooden spoon (dipped in powdered sugar.)
+- Press indent into ball with the end of a wooden spoon (dipped in powdered sugar.)
 Be sure not to push too far down or the bottoms of the cookie will be too thin.
 You could also use the back of melon baller, spoon or your finger or thumb.

 - Cool for 5 minutes, then move to a wire rack to continue cooling.
 Enjoy!

 - Sprinkle with powdered sugar, if desired.